Civ 6 best Pantheon list – introduction

 God of the sea

 Plus one production from fishing boats.
 There are loads of games where this Pantheon is pickable, almost any game playing with a naval civ on an archipelago map.
 You’re going to want that extra production.
-It takes a while to get your shipyard zone, the harbor districts rolling, and this additional production of fishing boats can be great.
+It takes a while to get your shipyard zone, and the harbor districts rolling, and this additional production of fishing boats can be great.
 Also, if you have extra resources when setting up the game and have put abundant resources in.
 You can play lots of fun games with Harald (Norway), Dido (Phoenician), and all the other naval Civs.
 God of the sea is great, fun, and a good pick.
 There are a lot of use case scenarios.
 It takes tiles that don’t have production on them and gives them production, which is huge.
 We give this Pantheon a B.

 God of the open sky